lake-wg/edhoc/draft-ietf-lake-edhoc.md

 This document specifies Ephemeral Diffie-Hellman Over COSE (EDHOC), a lightweight authenticated key exchange protocol providing good security properties including perfect forward secrecy, identity protection, and cipher suite negotation.
 Authentication can be based on raw public keys (RPK) or public key certificates; this specificaton focuses on referencing instead of transporting credentials to reduce message overhead.¶

 After successful completion of the EDHOC protocol, application keys and other application specific data can be derived using the EDHOC-Exporter interface.
 A main use case for EDHOC is to establish an OSCORE security context.
-EDHOC uses COSE for cryptography, CBOR for encoding, and CoAP for transport.
-By reusing existing libraries, the additional code footprint can be kept very low.
+EDHOC is built on the same lightweight primitives as OSCORE - CBOR for encoding, COSE for cryptography, and CoAP for transport - and by reusing existing libraries the additional code size can be kept very low.
+(EDHOC is not bound to a particular transport layer, but it is recommended to transport the EDHOC message in CoAP payloads.)¶

 EDHOC is designed for highly constrained settings making it especially suitable for low-power wide area networks {{RFC8376}} such as Cellular IoT, 6TiSCH, and LoRaWAN.
 Compared to the DTLS 1.3 handshake {{I-D.ietf-tls-dtls13}} with ECDH and connection ID, the number of bytes in EDHOC + CoAP can be less than 1/6 when RPK authentication is used, see {{I-D.ietf-lwig-security-protocol-comparison}}. {{fig-sizes}} shows two examples of message sizes for EDHOC with different kinds of authentication keys and different COSE header parameters for identification: static Diffie-Hellman keys identified by 'kid' {{RFC8152}}, and X.509 signature certificates identified by a hash value using 'x5t' {{I-D.ietf-cose-x509}}.
 Further reductions of message sizes are possible, for example by eliding redundant length indications.